cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 - The companies (see chapter 1.2)
   - Secude IT Security Ltd,xxxxxxxxxx
   - Shamus Software Ltd and
-  - cv cryptovision Ltd
+  - cv cryptovision Ltd xxxxxx
   allowed us gratefully to use their cryptographic libraries.
-  These libraries distributed with CrypTool 1 are not allowed to be used in another context than CrypTool 1 without contacting the mentioned companies and asking for their current terms of license.
+  These libraries distributed with CT1 are not allowed to be used in another context than CrypTool without contacting the mentioned companies and asking for their current terms of license.

 Also we want to cordially thank the open source developers, who